ajfisher/ajfisher.me/site/src/content/posts/2024-10-28-software-engineering-reimagined-ai-native-era.md

 imageby: ajfisher - Flux.Dev
 listimage: ../../img/posts/native-ai-working.png
 featured: true
-tags: essay, ai, development, generative ai, devops
+tags: ai, development, generative ai, devops, essay
 ---

 At the back end of 2024, [most developers at this point are using some sort of